rockdaboot/wget2/README.md

 		VALGRIND_TESTS=1 ./test-k

 Why not directly using valgrind like 'valgrind --leak-check=full ./test-k' ?
-Well, you want to valgrind 'mget' and not the test program itself, right ?
+Well, you want to valgrind 'wget' and not the test program itself, right ?

 Documentation
 -------------

-There is no own documentation yet, but Mget aims to be Wget1.14 compatible.
+There is no own documentation yet, but Wget aims to be Wget1.14 compatible.

-		mget --help
+		wget --help

 prints the usage and the current set of integrated options.
 For more info, see the man pages of Wget.

-The Mget library API documentation has been started.
+The Wget library API documentation has been started.